What is NMR?

-- It is a spectroscopy technique which is based on the absorption of electromagnetic radiation in the radio frequency region 4 to 900 MHz by nuclei of the atoms.
+It is a spectroscopy technique that is based on the absorption of electromagnetic radiation in the radiofrequency region 4 to 900 MHz by nuclei of the atoms.

 Principle of Nuclear Magnetic Resonance (NMR) Spectroscopy